The complete tokenomics course syllabus

 The full tokenomics course syllabus

 The Designing Tokenomics course covers lots of topics, because to design protocol tokenomics requires lots of different domain expertise.
 That’s what makes tokenomics such a fascinating design space to explore!
+You can start the 14 day free email course below or start learning by video here.

 I design tokenomics for crypto protocols and am putting everything I’m learning into a super in depth Tokenomics course.